Contact Email: Elizabeth.Keithline@arts.ri.gov

 - Six digital images of relevant artwork.
 In the Description of Image, accompanying image annotation must list media, size, title, date of completion and a brief description of the artwork if necessary.
 Please do not present more than one view of artwork per image.
 If you wish to show a "detail", include it within the six (6) artwork images.

-According to law, recommendations of the selection panel will be presented to the governing council of the Rhode Island State Council on the Arts who will have final approval of the public art selection.
+According to law, the final recommendation of the selection panel will be presented to the Rhode Island State Council on the Arts who will have the final vote on the commission.

-Finalist’s site-specific proposals should convey artist’s ideas and plans through designs, renderings and/or scale models with a statement that describes the project's intent, proposed materials, fabrication and installation methods, and an itemized budget.
-Artists chosen as finalists are also asked to explain how their artwork will be sourced and fabricated.
-The finalists will be supplied with plans, photographs, and specific information about the Harrington School and the URI campus.
-A site visit as well as a meeting with the architect and the URI administration will be scheduled for the finalists.
-An honorarium of $500 will be awarded to the finalists following presentation of their proposals.
+A site visit will be scheduled for the finalists.
+The honorarium of $2,500 will be awarded to the finalists following presentation of their proposals.
 The proposals will remain the property of the artist.
 However, RISCA reserves the right to retain proposals for up to one year for display purposes and the right to reproduce final proposals for documentation and public information purposes.

 The Public Art Selection Panel reserves the right to determine which proposal will be funded and the extent of funding.
-The panel also reserves the right not to accept any proposal submitted.
-If the recommendations of the Public Art Selection Panel are approved by the Rhode Island State Council on the Arts, the selected artist/s will enter into contract with the Rhode Island State Council on the Arts for the selected commission.
+The panel also reserves the right to not accept any final proposal.
+If the Public Art Selection Panel’s recommendations are approved, the selected artist/s will enter into contract with the Rhode Island State Council on the Arts for the commission.
 The accepted artwork will be owned and maintained by the State of Rhode Island.

 The panel will select the artist based on the following criteria:

-- Artistic Quality: Quality and suitability of the final proposal in relation to the project description, program goals and site descriptions.
+- High artistic quality and suitability of the final proposal in relation to the project description, program goals and site descriptions.

 - Ability of the Artist’s Team: The artist's ability to carry out the commission, to keep the project within budget, and to complete and install the work on schedule.